Here are the five qualities to look for in a marriage counselor:

 What’s your marriage worth to you?

-At Couples Therapy Inc. we hire nothing but the most talented Marriage Counselors on the Planet.
-We’re changing the face of couples therapy, and demanding excellence in this unique sub-specialty of counseling.
-Evidence-based treatment is demanded of each and every clinician.
-Some actually train professionals on how to conduct Gottman Method Couples Therapy.
+At Couples Therapy Inc., we hire only the most talented Marriage Counselors.
+We’re changing the face of couples therapy and demanding excellence in this unique subspecialty.
+Every clinician practices evidence-based treatment and has advanced Gottman Method Couples Therapy training.

-We’re PROUD of our team who have grown from 6 when this piece was first written to over 24 today.
+We’re PROUD of our team, which has grown from 6 when this piece was first written to over 30 today.

-We only see couples, in 1 hour 20 minute “evidence-based” treatment, and we don’t lie to you or for you.
+We only see couples in 1 hour 20 minute “evidence-based” treatment, and we don’t lie to or for you.